The Choice to be a Leader

 Diane made the choice to be a leader in her firm.
 And I am happy to help her get there.

-Denise Yosafat is an AJO executive coach, speaker, facilitator, and author.
-She has worked closely with top leaders in Fortune 500 companies and many others inside and outside the business world to maximize their potential and attain their goals.
+Denise Yosafat is an AJO executive coach and host of HR Studio Podcast.
+She is also a speaker, facilitator, and author.
+She's worked closely with top leaders in Fortune 500 companies and many others inside and outside the business world to maximize their potential and attain their goals.

 For more information check out Denise’s bio and book: The Power of CHOICE: Six Steps to Get What you Want out of Life